70v-Yoyo/hexo-everyday-calendar/README.md

 # Recommendations

-- hexo-auto-toc：A plugin automatically generate a fixed table of contents that is fixed to the side of the article page.
+- hexo-auto-toc：A plugin automatically generates a responsive table of contents that fixes to the side of the article page or above the articles, depending on the user's device.